betoluco/quietavenue/README.md

 ```
 4. Open folder and delete the test (folders and files) inside cypress/integration folder
 5. Download the test (folders and files) of the project located in code/cypress/integration and paste it in cypress/integration folder on your local machine
-6. Edit the test in to point to quietavenue.com
+6. Edit the test in to point to home url example quietavenue.com

 # Given that sam build is really slow, you use Create React App to create a app and develop in there